canonical/launchpad-manual/explanation/engineering-overview-translations.rst

 Where possible, the two sides are unified (in technical terms) and integrated (in collaboration terms).
 But you'll see a lot of cases where they are treated somewhat differently.
-Permissions can differ, organizational structures differ, and some processes only exist on one side or the other.
+Permissions can differ, organisational structures differ, and some processes only exist on one side or the other.

 At the most fundamental level, the two sides are integrated through: